 3. Have Your Chimney Inspected

-If you have a wood-burning fireplace that you use in the winter, it’s extremely important to have your chimney inspected and swept every year in the fall.
+If you have a wood-burning fireplace that you use in the winter, it’s extremely important to have your chimney inspected and swept every year in the fall, otherwise experts recommend the electric log fire chimneys.
 Not only will this reduce the risk of fire and other chimney problems, but it will help your chimney draw better and your fireplace work more efficiently.

 4. Program Your Thermostat